daniellenichole3397/dinky/index.md

 <p>Though I never enjoy sports growing up, I stay pretty consistent going to the gym.
 It has become my happy place and my friends tend to argue that it is my personality.
 I have slowly started becoming a fan of anime and have created my own anime inspired gym outfits.
-    <br>I still like to produce art when I have time.</br>
+    <br>I still like to produce art when I have time.
-    <br> I am obsessed with my dog and have been teaching him tricks such as to close doors, shed hunt, and whisper. </br>
+    <br> I am obsessed with my dog and have been teaching him tricks such as to close doors, shed hunt, and whisper.
-    <br> Most of my time, however, is split between school, work, and homework.<br></p>
+    <br> Most of my time, however, is split between school, work, and homework.</p>

  <h2> Hobby Links</h2>